GraphWalker/graphwalker-project/doc/dsl.md

 ## The Rules
-This section will talke about the modelling rules.
+This section will talk about the modeling rules.
 But please note that these rules are specific for the graphwalker-cli and the [yEdModelFactory].
 They mostly the same as for GraphWalker 2, with some exceptions.

 ### Start vertex
 ![alt text](https://raw.githubusercontent.com/GraphWalker/graphwalker-cli/master/doc/img/StartVertex.png "Start Vertex")